Our Parents

 1. Ask for referrals

-A recommendation from someone you or your parent knows is always a strong place to start when finding someone for just about any need.
-Ask around to see if you have friends or family who have worked with financial advisors before.
-If you’re on social media, ask for recommendations there.
+A recommendation from someone you or your parents know is always a good place to start when searching for someone you can trust.
+Ask around to see whether you have friends or family who have worked with financial advisors before.
+If you’re on social media, you can also ask for recommendations there.

-Different advisors have different specialties, so don’t assume off the bat that all the recommendations your parent receives will be a good fit.
-If people offer up suggestions, go a little deeper and ask them about their particular experience with that financial advisor to learn more, and do some Googling to see what their website and reviews can tell you.
+Different advisors have different specialties, so don’t assume that all the recommendations will be a good fit.
+If people offer suggestions, go a little deeper and ask them about their experiences with these financial advisors to learn more.
+You can also do a quick web search for reviews and testimonies from others who have worked with your preferred financial advisor to ensure you’re making the best possible choice.

 Let our care assessment guide you